 School | $300

-For information about the assessment criteria and rubric that the judges will use, see judging criteria.
+For information about the assessment criteria and rubric that the judges used, see judging criteria.

 The Metro Minds STEAM Challenge is an educational competition that focuses on providing NSW Education Standards Authority (NESA) curriculum-linked learning experiences.
 With a strong focus on project-based learning linked to an authentic context, our STEAM Challenge has direct links to STEAM learning areas across the curriculum and to the cross curriculum priorities and general capabilities.
 For more information, see Metro Minds STEAM Challenge curriculum links.

-Each school will need to nominate a coordinating teacher who will be responsible for the following:
+Each school nominated a coordinating teacher who was responsible for the following: